-James Simmons (“Jim”) is Professor of Neuroscience at Brown University in Rhode Island, USA.
-He has been working on the echolocation of bats since he was a graduate student.
-He is a pioneer in the field of biosonar.
+James Simmons is Professor of Neuroscience at Brown University and is a pioneer in the field of biosonar research.
 His research includes behavioral and neurophysiological studies of sound processing in the echolocating bat.
-From the time he began his research in the late 1960s to the present, Jim has been at the absolute forefront of bat echolocation research.
-He has been responsible for many innovations, developing new methods for conducting psychophysical studies of sonar processing by bats.
-Numerous researchers around the world have adopted his methods.
-Jim was the first to use electronically delayed playbacks of the bat's echolocation signals to simulate target echoes for the study of perception in bats.
-He was the first to demonstrate time-varying gain in the sonar receiver of echolocating bats.
-More recently, he has used new methods for making thermal infrared video recordings of bats flying in natural situations and has developed a stereo video viewing system that lets him observe bats in 3D and listen to their sounds while they behave.
+Simmons has developed new methods for conducting psychophysical studies of sonar processing by bats, and numerous researchers around the world have adopted his methods.
+He was the first to use electronically delayed playbacks of the bat's echolocation signals to simulate target echoes for the study of perception in bats and also to demonstrate time-varying gain in the sonar receiver of echolocating bats.
+Recently, he has used new methods for making thermal infrared video recordings of bats flying in natural situations and has developed a stereo video viewing system that lets him observe bats in 3D and listen to their sounds while they behave.
 Jim was honored as a Fellow of the Acoustical Society of America (ASA) in 1996 and as Fellow of the American Association for the Advancement of Science in 2000.
 He was awarded the ASA's second Silver Medal in Animal Bioacoustics in 2005.

-The highly original, groundbreaking field studies of auditory and seismic communication and correlated physiological investigations with amphibians and mammals of Peter Narins (Department of Integrative Biology & Physiology, UCLA, USA) have altered our understanding of how animals perceive their world.
-To date, Peter has carried out 54 overseas expeditions on all seven continents plus Madagascar.
-Although primarily focused on amphibians as a model system for understanding of auditory signal extraction from noise, Peter’s research has also contributed fundamental insights into the mechanisms underlying the generation, propagation and detection of seismic signals by amphibians, mammals, and more recently, insects.
-Peter is the consummate teacher and excels as a scientific mentor and communicator.
-He has been a consistently strong voice for neuroethology both in the US and abroad through his work on various Editorial Boards and participation as an invited instructor for 15 overseas Neuroethology/Bioacoustics/Sensory Biology graduate courses in Latin America and Europe.
+Peter M. Narins, in the Department of Integrative Biology and Physiology at the University of California Los Angeles, has carried out studies of auditory and seismic communication and correlated physiological investigations with amphibians and mammals that have altered our understanding of how animals perceive the world.
+Although his research has focused primarily on amphibians as a model system for the understanding of auditory signal extraction from noise, Narins’ research has contributed insights into the generation, propagation and detection of seismic signals by amphibians, mammals, birds and insects.
+He has been a consistent, strong voice for neuroethology in the US and abroad through his work on various Editorial Boards and participation as an invited instructor for 15 overseas graduate courses in Latin America and Europe.
 He has served the International Society for Neuroethology as Society President, Treasurer, and Council member.
-Peter’s research has produced nearly 200 publications resulting in numerous honors and awards for his outstanding work including election to the rank of Fellow of the Acoustical Society of America, the Animal Behavior Society, and the American Association for the Advancement of Science.
+Narins’ research has produced nearly 200 publications resulting in numerous honors and awards for his outstanding work including election to the rank of Fellow of the Acoustical Society of America, the Animal Behavior Society, and the American Association for the Advancement of Science.

-Eve Marder ’s work showing that neural circuits can be reconfigured by neuromodulatory neurons and substances to produce a variety of outputs, together with her pioneering studies of homeostatic regulation of intrinsic membrane properties, changed the way we think about neural circuits, and about the functional properties of neurons.
+Eve Marder’s work proving that neural circuits can be reconfigured by neuromodulatory neurons and substances to produce a variety of outputs and herpioneering studies of homeostatic regulation of intrinsic membrane properties changed the way we think about neural circuits, and about the functional properties of neurons.
+Not only is Marder admired and respected for her scientific insights, but she is equally well known for her mentoring of young investigators and her support for women in science.

-Ed Kravitz received his B.S. in Biology and Chemistry from City University of New York (1954) and his Ph.D. in Biological Chemistry from the University of Michigan (1959).
-He worked as a postdoc at NIH (1958-1960), before being recruited to Harvard in the early 1960’s.
+Ed Kravitz worked as a postdoctoral researcher at NIH, before being recruited to Harvard in the early 1960’s.
 Kravitz was part of a small team of scientists who discovered that GABA functions as a neurotransmitter compound at crustacean neuromuscular junctions.
-In the 1970’s, Ed and his team began studying the role of serotonin and octopamine as neuromodulators in crustaceans.
-This led to analyses of aggression in crustacean systems and more recently, to molecular analysis of aggression in the fruitfly.
+Kravitz and his team studied the role of serotonin and octopamine as neuromodulators in crustaceans.
+This led to analyses of aggression in crustacean systems and more recently, to molecular analysis of aggression in the fruit fly.

-Ed’s scientific contributions, including his seminal discoveries on the function of GABA, his pioneering use of Procion Yellow to visualize neuronal architecture, and his insights into the modulatory actions of monamines and their role in aggression have had a deep and resounding impact on the field of Neuroethology.
-Ed has devoted his career to research, teaching and mentoring young scientists.
+His scientific contributions, including his seminal discoveries on the function of GABA, his pioneering use of Procion Yellow to visualize neuronal architecture, and his insights into the modulatory actions of monamines and their role in aggression have had a resounding impact on the field of Neuroethology.
 He is a strong and effective advocate for Neuroethology, and his service to the International Society for Neuroethology has been truly outstanding.

-Tom was one of the earliest appointments in the newly founded University of Sussex.
+Collett was one of the earliest appointments in the newly founded University of Sussex.
 Together with a small cohort of neurobiologists, he helped to establish the University of Sussex as a center for Neuroethology in the UK.
-Subsequently, many successful neuroethologists have spent time at Sussex benefiting from Tomʼs insight, support and generosity of spirit.

-Tom is a dedicated teacher and mentor.
-His students and collaborators universally speak highly of his patience, skill and generosity.
-More broadly, through his service on editorial boards and grant funding bodies Tom has been a constructive force for neuroethology in the UK and beyond.
+More broadly, through his service on editorial boards and grant funding bodies, he has been a constructive force for neuroethology in the UK and beyond.

 Darcy has contributed fundamental insights into how brains respond to social opportunity and social challenge at the level of the neural circuit.

-Darcy is also an influential science educator.
-At Columbia she founded the interdisciplinary undergraduate major in neuroscience and behavior and she played a key role in the creation of the undergraduate core course "Frontiers of Science.”
+At Columbia, she founded the interdisciplinary undergraduate major in neuroscience and behavior and she played a key role in the creation of the undergraduate core course "Frontiers of Science.”
 She also founded Columbia's doctoral program in neurobiology and behavior almost 20 years ago and still serves as its director today.
-Darcy’s work on vocal communication exemplifies the kind of impact that neuroethology can have on the entire discipline of neuroscience.
 Her research impact, together with her innovative and dedicated educational contributions elevate Kelley to the very top echelon of neuroethologists.

 Tom Cronin’s research has had a profound impact on the field of neuroethology and in particular, on the field of visual ecology.